noob4ik/tutorials/dice-game/README.md

     - [Frontend](#frontend)
     - [Backend](#backend)

-In this simple dice game, you can bet your points against dice rolled by the backend.
+In this simple dice game, you can bet your points against the dice rolled by the backend.
+The backend handles dice throws, user registrations and user balances, and the frontend provides the end-user interface to play the game.

-Backend handles user registration, balances and dice generation, and frontend gives the end-user an interface to play the game.
+In this tutorial we will use Rust as a language of choice for the backend because of its tremendous WebAssembly support.
+For the frontend we will use JavaScript with some TypeScript under the hood 😉

-Backend will be developed in Rust, because of it's tremendous WebAssembly support.
-And for the frontend, JavaScript and some HTML will do.
-(With some TypeScript under the hood 😉)
+## Setting up Rust

-## Set up Rust
+Let's get some Rust!

 Install the Rust compiler:

 ```bash
 # installs the Rust compiler and supplementary tools to `~/.cargo/bin`
 ~ $ curl https://sh.rustup.rs -sSf | sh -s -- -y